-Reading each of the documents linked above provide faceted views to my skills, talents, philosophies and personality.
+Reading each of the documents linked above provides faceted views to my skills, talents, philosophies and personality.
 I am an interdisciplinary scholar who integrates theory and praxis in the areas of culture, cognition, communications, philosophy, and technology.
 I prefer theoretical to empirical research, though I am skilled in both.
 My publications provide a richer understanding of my research interests and interdisciplinary approach.

 Creating a structured environment to facilitate learning through Socratic inquiry and a project- or problem-based learning pedagogy characterizes my approach to teaching.
 Motivating students consists of opening avenues for confident participation and creativity rather than relying solely on the promise of a good grade.
 Listening is an essential skill that allows me to adapt the structural and motivational elements of my teaching to accommodate individual learning styles.